The Cabin Crew Assessment Day Explained

-Review these question and consider an appropriate response based on your skills and experience.
+Review these questions and consider an appropriate response based on your skills and experience.

 You don't need to memorize an answer, but think about what you're going to say, so you're not put on the spot during the interview.

-I firmly believe that preparation and confidence are the essential elements to get the job.
-So now that you know what to expect during the cabin crew assessment day, start practicing your answers and reactions.
+I firmly believe that preparation and confidence are essential to getting the job.
+So now that you know what to expect during the cabin crew assessment day start practicing your answers and reactions.

 Learn all the insider secrets on how to be successful from the first try HERE.